russellmiller49/Test_reg/README.md

 # Bronchoscopy Registry

-Privacy-preserving bronchoscopy procedure registry with on-device AI extraction using Apple's Foundation Models framework.
+Privacy-preserving bronchoscopy procedure registry with web-based extraction and annotation tools.

 ## 🎯 Project Overview

 This project implements a comprehensive bronchoscopy registry system that:
-- Captures clinical notes via iOS camera
+- Captures clinical notes via web upload or text input
-- Performs on-device OCR and PHI redaction
+- Performs OCR and PHI redaction (server-side or client-side)
-- Extracts structured data using Apple's Foundation Models
+- Extracts structured data using LLM APIs
 - Submits de-identified data to a secure gateway
 - Provides quality metrics and analytics